Minhs2/charles-splat-stats/README.md

 - Flexibility for other formatted spreadsheets
 - Toggle whether the user wants to manually update or not
 - A GUI
+- A way to stop updating the txt file without forceful termination